New around here?

-When it comes to photography, 2016 is about to take the cake.
-It’s predicted that in this year alone, more photos will be taken across the globe than in all previous years.
-There's no denying – photography has found its renaissance thanks to those trusty smartphones in our back pockets.
-Shoot, edit and print your photos seamlessly (aka, have your cake & eat it too).
+When it comes to photography, 2018 is about to take the cake.
+It's predicted that in this year alone, more photos will be taken across the globe than in all previous years.
+There's no denying — photography has found its renaissance thanks to those trusty smartphones in our back pockets.
+You can shoot, edit, and print your photos seamlessly thanks to the camera that's always by your side.

 So whether you're new to photography or at the top of your game, we're breaking down how we take our images from click to print — and make them beautiful in the process.